Gesee-y/NodeTree.jl/ReadMe.md

 ## Description

 NodeTree.jl is designed with game development in mind but is versatile enough for other domains.
 The package provides fully functional tree structures that encapsulate your data within node objects.
-Alternatively, use **WeakTree** to allow garbage collection of nodes after removal, ensuring efficient memory management.

 ## Features